hisubram/mobilefoundation/android_jsonstore.md

 {: #open }
 Use `openCollections` to open one or more JSONStore collections.

-Starting or provisioning a collections means creating the persistent storage that contains the collection and documents, if it does not exists.
+Starting or provisioning a collection means creating the persistent storage that contains the collection and documents, if it doesn't exist.
 If the persistent storage is encrypted and a correct password is passed, the necessary security procedures to make the data accessible are run.

 For optional features that you can enable at initialization time, see **Security, Multiple User Support** and **MobileFirst Adapter Integration** in the second part of this tutorial.